 As delicious as these ribs are, they can also be easily customized to suit your preferences.
 Here are some recommendations:

-- Use different sauces.
+Use different sauces.
 I like to change up the flavor by using different sauces.
-Bulgogi and katsu sauce is great for an Asian flare, and when we want something more Italian, nothing beats some homemade pomodoro sauce.
+Bulgogi sauce and katsu sauce are great for an Asian flare, and when we want something more Italian, nothing beats some homemade pomodoro sauce.

 To store: Leftover ribs can be stored in an airtight container and kept in the fridge for up to 4 days.